UnacceptableBehaviour/js_canvas/test_pages/u10_fp_math_functions/README.md

 ### 3. How to do metrics on requestAnimationFrame (RAF) call?
 Add paint metrics.
 Take a baseline.
-Add mode to draw lines from adjacent points, instead of dots.
-Paint on internal object canvas and copy to main canvas to clip MathTile.
-Redo metrics, improved?

 Initial metrics using ```performance.now()``` using high & low watermarks to get a feel for size of bucket bands, a counter bucket with 1ms slots: